gardener/landscaper/docs/guided-tour/target-maps/01-multiple-deploy-items/README.md

+---
+title: Deploying to Multiple Clusters
+sidebar_position: 1
+---

-# Multiple Deploy Items Example
+# Deploying to Multiple Clusters

 In this example, we show how target maps can be used to deploy an artefact to a variable number of target clusters.

 For prerequisites, see [here](../../README.md#prerequisites-and-basic-definitions).

-## Example description
+## Description

 This example presents a component, which gets as input a map of targets and a data object containing configuration data for every input target.
 For every input target a DeployItem is created which deploys